tc39/proposal-smart-pipelines/readme.md

 expressions that have tighter [operator precedence][] than the pipe operation – those are also pipeline-level expressions.

-### Head, head value, body, pipeline value, topical style, bare style
+### Head, head value, body, pipeline value, topic style, bare style
 For each pipe expression, the expression before the pipe is the pipeline’s **head**.
 A pipeline’s head may also be called its **left-hand side (LHS)**, because it’s left to the pipe.
 (The head could also be referred to as the pipe’s